 And, let’s not forget that becoming a US citizen also means a lifetime of reporting and regulations.
 Plus, if you ever get sick of US citizenship, you’ll have to pay to get rid of it.

 In conclusion, remember that a second passport isn’t for everyone.
 Because of that, you need to do your homework and be sure of the reasons why you want one.

-If you’re looking to solve a specific problem, set up a Plan B or provide yourself an insurance policy, you have to know what’s involved.
-You have to know what you’re getting into, you have to know what problem you want to solve, and you have to know what the potential and actual costs are.
+If you’re looking to solve a specific problem, set up a Plan B, or provide yourself an insurance policy, you have to know what’s involved.
+You have to know what you’re getting into, what problem you want to solve, and what the potential and actual costs are.